 However, depression is a very treatable condition.
 With the right nudges and an excellent mental health treatment program, your loved one can soon go back to feeling happy and able to face life.
 At Kemah Palms, we provide several tips to help you understand and take care of your loved one with depression.
-Contact us today at [Direct] for more information about our mental health treatment programs.
+Contact us today today for more information about our mental health treatment programs.

 Understanding Depression for Your Loved One

 Depression is a complex mental health condition that happens because of a complicated interplay of genetics, health, external circumstances, neurotransmitter balance, and even nutrition.
 Some external contributors include: